 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Neuroendocrine Tumor of the Pancreas.
 Use the menu to see other pages.
-Think of that menu as a roadmap for this complete guide.
+Think of that menu as a roadmap for this entire guide.

 About neuroendocrine tumors

 A tumor begins when the DNA of healthy cells is damaged, causing the cells to change and grow out of control, forming a mass.
 A tumor can be cancerous or benign.
 A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body if it is not found early and treated.
 A benign tumor means the tumor can grow but will not spread.
 A benign tumor usually can be removed without it causing much harm.

 A neuroendocrine tumor (NET) begins in the specialized cells of the body’s neuroendocrine system.
 These cells have traits of both hormone-producing endocrine cells and nerve cells.
 They are found throughout the body’s organs and help control many of the body’s functions.
 Hormones are chemical substances that are carried through the bloodstream to have a specific effect on the activity of other organs or cells in the body.
-All NETs are considered malignant tumors.
+All NETs have the potential to become metastatic.
 Most NETs take years to develop and grow slowly.
 However, some NETs can be fast-growing.
 See the Stages and Grades section to learn more.

-NETS can begin in any part of the body, including the pancreas.
+NETs can begin in any part of the body, including the pancreas.
 Pancreas NETs may also be called pancreatic NETs.
 This type of tumor used to be called islet cell tumors.
 NETs are more commonly found in the gastrointestinal (GI) tract (learn more about NETs of the GI tract) or in the lungs (learn more about NETs of the lung).
 GI tract NETs and lung NETs used to be called carcinoid tumors.
-Rare types of NET that develop in or on the adrenal glands are called pheochromocytoma or paraganglioma.
+Rare types of NETs that develop in or on the adrenal glands are called pheochromocytoma or paraganglioma.
 Learn more about NETs that develop in other parts of the body.